 The market is full of Ukrainian traditional clothes, headdresses, and pottery.
+It is a great place for souvenir shopping in Lviv.
 There you will see traditional necklaces called “Korali” made of red wooden beads.
 You also will find toilet paper with Putin’s and Yanukovych’s faces.
 In the center of the market there are a bunch of beautiful paintings.

 The Vernissage market also has a section with antique things.Cody even found a rare silver coin he wanted.